 But not to worry too much about dust in your car's ventilation systems, that story is likely bollocks too.
 Presumably we'll be hearing soon about how someone slipped something into the Skripals' drinks.
 Maybe a drop too much vodka.

 But if British intelligence chiefs really don't know what to believe in the next five minutes about the Skripal poisoning (alleged? believed in by intelligence chiefs?), what everyone in the British media and Government are dead certain of is that Vladimir Putin, the highly popular and newly re-elected President of Russia did it himself.
-Since Putin's evil crime preceded such a brilliant election result, maybe he'll do it again, this time targeting Theresa May and Boris Johnson, perhaps.
+Since Putin's evil crime preceded such a brilliant election result, maybe he'll do it again, this time targeting Theresa May and Boris Johnson.

 RT: US senators urge Trump to block construction of Russian gas pipeline to Europe